 About Bankers Fidelity

-The company headquarters remain in Atlanta, and the company sells products through independent agents across their coverage area.
+The company’s headquarters remain in Atlanta, but they offer coverage through independent local agents across the nation.

 The Bottom Line

 There is simply not enough information on this company make a real recommendation.
 Without plan details, rates, and any sort of consumer ratings, we cannot form a solid conclusion in regards to Bankers Fidelity.

 For a list of companies that we recommend, visit our Best Insurance Companies page.